ThanmayJ/automatic-speech-recognition/README.md

 Note: Some cells are marked with `-` due to compute limitations.

-Few sample predictions for the least WER.
+Few sample predictions for the least WER:
 ```
 Target    : <secret service personnel and facilities>
 Prediction: <secret service personal and facilities.>